Simplicity Review - is this the KiwiSaver scheme for you?

 |

 Simplicity isn't the only index fund on the marketOutside KiwiSaver, many index funds exist, so if you already have exposure to index funds through personal investments then you might want to look for another KiwiSaver option.
 Within KiwiSaver, SuperLife has a range of index-based funds.
-So while Simplicity isn't the only index fund provider, it does at the moment offer the lowest fees.
+So while Simplicity isn't the only index fund provider, it does at the moment offer some of the lowest fees.

 |